oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Threat Analysis

-Due to the lack of using OAuth, this architecture pattern is only vulnerable to the following attack payload: Proxying Requests via the User's Browser {{payload-proxy}}.
-As a result, this pattern can lead to the following consequence: Client Hijacking {{consequence-hijack}}
+Due to the lack of using OAuth, this architecture pattern is only vulnerable to the following attack scenarios: Proxying Requests via the User's Browser ({{scenario-proxy}}).
+As a result, this pattern can lead to the following consequence: Client Hijacking ({{consequence-hijack}})